Supply chains

 All groups

-A strong majority (70%) say that Australia should place a high priority on ensuring supply chains run through countries that are friendly towards Australia, even if it means higher prices.
-Only three in ten (29%) say the priority should be ‘keeping prices as low as possible, even if it means that supply chains run through countries that are unfriendly towards Australia’.
+When asked about supply chains, 68% of Australians say they would prefer supply chains to ‘run through countries that are friendly to Australia, even if it means higher prices’.
+Only 29% of Australians say they want to ‘keep prices as low as possible, even if it means that supply chains run through countries that are unfriendly towards Australia’.